MichaelCurrin/next-quickstart/README.md

 # Next.js Quickstart
-> Starter template for a Next.js app
+> Starter template for a Next.js app with docs and CI

 <!-- Badges generated with: https://michaelcurrin.github.io/badge-generator/ -->